ajaycheenath/abs/README.md

 Idea wise it was a big hit, but as expected technically it was disaster.

-Below are some reasons why it was a failure
+Below are few reasons why it was a failure

 1. Heavy Java + tomcat server app, deployed first on RedHat OpenShift free cloud server.
 Oh yea, that was one suicidal attempt
 2. No SPA (single page architecture).
 Every time page needs a reload (Issue with JSP page / Servlet) – poor customers!